wp-plugins/post-status-notifier-lite/readme.txt

 == Description ==

+=Notify everything!=

-You want to be informed when one of your contributors has submitted a new post for revision or an editor published one?
-Vice versa you want to let your contributors know when their posts got published?
+You want to **be notified** when one of your contributors have submitted a new post for revision or an editor published one?
+Vice versa you want to **notify your contributors** when their posts got published?
 This is just the beginning of what you can achieve with Post Status Notifier (PSN)!

 It works with all kind of **custom post types**, supports all **custom taxonomies** like categories and tags other plugins are using.
 You can grab all these taxonomy values and custom fields attached to a post and use them as **placeholders** in your custom notification texts.
 Define as many notification rules as you need with all kind of settings, like custom Cc, Bcc and From emails addresses.